DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

    </KeyInfo>
   ```

-  For this case, you can optionally specify another property, `issuer-name-style`, as
+  For this case, you can optionally specify another property,
-  either `short` or `subject_dn`.
-The former is the default, and an example for
+  `issuer-name-style`, as either `CN` or `DN`.
+For the former, and an example
+  for that is shown above; only the CN is included in the `IssuerName`
-  that is shown above.
-The latter provides the full distinguished name, which
+  element.
+The latter is the default, and provides the full distinguished name (DN),
-  results in something like this:
+  which results in something like this:

    ```xml
    <X509IssuerSerial>